quorten/rpihw/README.md

   useful advanced features not in the BOM generators in the newer KiCad versions.

+* Icarus Verilog: Open Hardware tools are not as integrated as they could or should be... it seems the best way to simulate digital glue logic is to code it up in Verilog.
+Of course, this doesn't provide simulation for any of the analog glue connections, I'm just relying on careful eyeing of the schematics and best effort with my current, somewhat limited, design experience for that one.

 N.B.: Modern versions of KiCad don't have the simple internal autorouter, it wasn't forward ported when was Pcbnew was extensively refactored.
 That's another benefit of the older versions, if you just